NickDeno/Chadder-SocialMediaProject/README.md

 * Open Project in Workspace
 * Once project is opened, in the External Libraries folder, all the JavaFX jars and the RichTextFX jar should appear
 * Run AppDemo file
+* If the "JavaFX runtime components are missing, and are required to run this application" error appears in console when trying to run, navigate to the .vscode folder, then the launch.json file.
+Open it, and add the following command directly under the "projectName" line. "vmArgs": "--module-path \"lib/javafx-sdk-19/lib\" --add-modules javafx.controls,javafx.fxml".
+Finally, save the launch.json file and rerun AppDemo

 ## Data Structures